codepath/android_guides/Basic-Painting-with-Views.md

 ### Reference for SimpleDrawingView

-The full source code for `SimpleDrawingView`:
+The full source code for our `SimpleDrawingView`:

 ```java
 package com.codepath.example.simpledrawapp;